JumpingYang001/webrtc/g3doc/style-guide.md

 WebRTC uses std::string, with content assumed to be UTF-8.
 Note that this has to be verified whenever accepting external input.

-For concatenation of strings, use webrtc::StrJoin or rtc::SimpleStringBuilder directly.
+For concatenation of strings, use webrtc::StrJoin or webrtc::SimpleStringBuilder directly.

 The following string building tools are NOT recommended: